Trevbytes/HEMA-club/README.md

 This project attempts to cater to all three user types in helping the user achieve their goals quickly with a clean navigation bar and a non-linear narrative.

+The design of the pages was created with a medieval theme.
+Images, font and backround colors attempt to reflect this theme.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-- Home - A home page with a brief descrition of the club and what HEMA is about.
+- Home page - A page with a brief descrition of the club and what HEMA is about.
-- News - A page for the club to post news about the club.
+- News page - A page for the club to post news about the club.
-- Courses - A page to browse through the different courses offered by the club.
+- Courses page - A page to browse through the different courses offered by the club.
-- FAQ - A page with answers to frequently asked questions.
+- FAQ page - A page with answers to frequently asked questions.
 - "Sign Up" form page - A page to send contact information to the club to be contacted about the user's specifed course(s) and sign up for the courses.
 Currently this form does not send information anywhere.

 ### Features Left to Implement